Exercise Best ‘Medicine’ for Spinal Recovery

 “I’m now examining the effect of exercise dose, and this work suggests that both six and nine weeks of treadmill work further enhance neuron-to-neuron communication and electrical signalling.

-“Our work in the laboratory constantly informs the patient-based studies that Professor Galea is running and is important for designing rehabilitation programs and future drug therapies for patients.”Community, Engagement/Research, Faculty/Health & Medicine, Location/UON - Callaghan Campus
+“Our work in the laboratory constantly informs the patient-based studies that Professor Galea is running and is important for designing rehabilitation programs and future drug therapies for patients.”Community, Health and Medicine, Research, UON - Callaghan Campus